jayrcausal/Essential3CRL/README.md

 <hr>

-We hope these materials can speed up your study and "reinforce" your understanding of causality, counterfactuals, and domain adaptation.
-Because my central interest is counterfactual learning and bandit-based recommendation system, this document might not be a thorough reflection of anything you have seen in the causal world.
-Advice and commentes are welcome.
-Thank you for your interest in causal inference.
+We hope the resource expedites your study and strengthens your grasp of causality, counterfactuals, and domain adaptation., counterfactuals, and domain adaptation.
+As you are particularly interested in counterfactual learning and bandit-based recommendation systems, we believe this document will prove to be a valuable asset.
+While it may not cover every aspect of the vast causal world, it is tailored to provide a focused exploration of your central interests.

+**Thank you for showing interest in our work on causal inference, and we eagerly anticipate your thoughts on Essential3CRL.**

 Topics will include: